Market entry could be a possible solution that may not be obvious at the beginning of a case

 Use the following five steps to approach a market entry case

 As usual, take good notes!
 Start with paraphrasing the problem and clarify all questions to make sure you understand the problem.
 Take a minute to structure your thoughts and decide the questions you want to ask based on the structure.
-In short, in order to have market entry strategy, you need to:
+In short, in order to have a market entry strategy, you need to:

 - Understand the company and its current market, and also the new market the company wants to enter.